crawl/crawl/crawl-ref/docs/crawl_manual.rst

   finish the helpless creatures in combat.
 The Enchanter begins with a lightly enchanted dagger, a robe, potions of invisibility, and a selection of hexes.

+Reaver
+  Reavers have an assortment of powerful, but highly situational, conjurations to draw upon when their skill in melee is insufficient.
+They start with a simple weapon of their choice and leather armour.

 Mage backgrounds
 ================